 We urgently need QUALIFIED people, especially those with

-ENGLISH and SPANISH, FILIPINO (TAGALOG), or MANDARIN (CHINESE) language skills for
+ENGLISH and SPANISH or FILIPINO (TAGALOG) language skills for

 We continually recruit qualified applicants.
 Apply as indicated below:

 Login to the Registered Voter Services section of our home page and select the option Apply to be a Poll Worker from the dropdown menu.

 Print an application from our website to manually complete and mail.